How Much Compensation For Slip Trip Or Fall Claims At Work?

 - Travel Expenses – any expenses incurred in the aftermath of your injury, which could include travelling to out of town physicians, taxi fares, etc.

-- Medical Expenses – any expenses charged by a doctor, hospital, physical therapist, pharmacist, and so on.
-Medical insurance doesn’t always cover you as thoroughly as you might like and many out-of-pocket costs quickly add up.
+- Medical Expenses – any expenses charged by a doctor, hospital, physical therapist, pharmacist, etc. Medical insurance doesn’t always cover you as thoroughly as you might like, and many out-of-pocket costs quickly add up.

 No one should have to experience this.
 It’s why we’ve come up with a way to help you get the representation you need and get you back on your feet as soon as possible.
 We offer something called the ‘No Win No Fee’ agreement.
 Simply put, this means that you don’t pay a single penny in legal fees during the claims process.
 If we don’t win your claim, you don’t pay us a thing.
 Until the claim compensation has been paid out, you won’t be charged.
 When you do win, we’ll deduct our fee from the total compensation awarded.
 With average compensation for slip and fall, you receive the money you need to help you cope with the recovery from your accident.

-It is essential that work environments are kept safe at all times.
+Work environments must be kept safe at all times.
 This ensures the health, safety, and comfort of all employees.
 To mandate for this, companies are required under nationally decreed health and safety standards to make sure that a safe environment has been provided.
 This means that if a fall at work does occur – whether a slip, trip, or otherwise – you are well within your legal rights to seek immediate action and compensation.
 Below, you can read a few examples of workplace injuries which might tally with your experiences:

 - Negligence – the company hasn’t done their due diligence in making sure that products and machinery are returned and stored in the proper manner, away from foot traffic and potential collisions.

-- Health and safety – hazards such as oil spills, wet flooring, badly maintained floor surfaces and inappropriately placed obstacles.
+- Health and safety – hazards such as oil spills, wet flooring, poorly maintained floor surfaces and inappropriately placed obstacles.

 - Lack of on-site medical care – having a first aid kit is the bare minimum of what is expected.
 Having one with an extensive array of items is even better.